Output.

 Basically the conditions one would need to follow, to broadcast the CCTV footage (via web, pdas etc), for your projects are:

-- The use of fixed specified cameras that are not focused on individuals (although you will note many organisations do this, but they dont broadcast the information)
+- The use of fixed specified cameras that are not focused on individuals (although you will note many organizations do this, but they don't broadcast the information)

 - Ensure to make individuals non-recognisable (ie. Through some manipulation/blurring of the image).